 Plugging in the proportions of the diamond into the HCA software…

-As you can see in the screenshot above, the HCA tool returns an excellent score of 1.9 for Total Visual Performance and describes the stone as “Excellent within TIC range”.
-And if you are wondering how the diamond would look like in real life, you are in for a shocker.
+As you can see in the screenshot above, the HCA tool returns an excellent score of 1.6 for Total Visual Performance and describes the stone as “Excellent within TIC range”.

-The Holloway Cut Adviser often FAILS to eliminate diamonds that aren’t cut for optical performance.
+At times, the Holloway Cut Adviser fails to eliminate diamonds that aren’t cut for the best optical performance.
 This should come as no surprise since the tool itself is meant to be used as a weeding tool instead of a selection tool.

-I could go on and on to list hundreds of examples to show you the pitfalls of using the HCA software blindly.
-Hopefully, you get the idea now.
-When buying a diamond, it’s really foolish if you think the HCA tool is going to “magically” help you make the best selections possible without other tangible cut data.
+I could go on and on to list hundreds of examples to show you the pitfalls of using the HCA software blindly if you are a discerning buyer.
+I will restate: the HCA tool was designed as a REJECTION TOOL and never as a selection tool.

-I will attempt to explain in plain English on some of the flaws in HCA:
+I will attempt to explain in plain English on some of the limitations of HCA: